How to (not) steal an election

 Recent news

-• Tesla and X owner Elon Musk announced his PAC will send a $47 check to every swing-state voter who signs a petition in favor of the First and Second Amendments and finds other registered voters to sign.
+- Tesla and X owner Elon Musk announced his political action committee would send a $1 million check each day to a swing-state voter who registers to vote, signs a petition in favor of the First and Second Amendments, and finds other registered voters to sign.
 Musk has endorsed former President Donald Trump and has appeared at rallies with him.
 Since he isn’t telling voters whom to support, it is not illegal.
+However, Philadelphia District Attorney Larry Krasner filed a lawsuit against Musk, claiming that he is running an illegal lottery.
+Musk filed a request to move the Philadelphia case to federal court.
+The Department of Justice also sent a warning letter to Musk’s super PAC that it might be violating laws against buying votes.

 Back to top